priyankark/vertical-stepper-nav/README.md

 This package exposes 3 components:

 * **StepperNav:** This takes a single prop called steps.
-Steps is an array which will take following elements:
+Steps is a list which will take following elements:
   * stepContent: A JSX Element which needs to be shown next to the circle
   * stepStatusCircleSize: size of the circle to show in that step
   * stepStateColor: color of the circle